aibrite/jdash-docs/src/backend/nodejs-dev.md

 Note: If this is the first time you use npm to add a package, first execute `npm init` to create a ``package.json``.

-Jdash uses <a target="_blank" href="http://expressjs.com">Express</a>.
+JDash uses <a target="_blank" href="http://expressjs.com">Express</a>.
 Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

 ### Basic server application